 About Stossel in the Classroom

-Stossel in the Classroom videos are created to encourage critical thinking in schools.
-By making it easy for teachers to include a fresh perspective in their classroom, these videos have inspired millions of students to expand their understanding of free markets, and of life.
+Stossel in the Classroom videos are created to encourage critical thinking.
+By making it easy for teachers and homeschoolers to include a fresh perspective in their curriculums, these videos have inspired millions of students to expand their understanding of economics, civics, free markets, liberty, and life.

-The Stossel in the Classroom program is sponsored by the Center for Independent Thought, an IRS 501(c)3 tax-exempt non-profit educational foundation, funded entirely by private donations.
+Stossel in the Classroom is sponsored by Center for Independent Thought, an IRS 501(c)(3) tax-exempt non-profit educational foundation, funded entirely by private donations.

 Help Support CIT and Stossel in the Classroom